oceanprotocol-archive/readthedocs/markdowns/ocean-py/READMEs/wallets.md

 ## 3. How your software might access Ethereum accounts

-There are two main ways: (a) directly load private key, and (b) as a keyfile JSON object.
-Let's review each.

-### 3a.
-Directly load private key

-You could grab this from a locally-stored file, or from an envvar that you copy in for a new session.
-Here we focus on the latter.
+ocean.py suppports direct loading of the private key.
+Use an envvar that you copy in for a new session.

-First, make your key available as an envvar.
 Here's an example key.
 From your console:

 ```console
 export MY_TEST_KEY=0xaefd8bc8725c4b3d15fbe058d0f58f4d852e8caea2bf68e0f73acb1aeec19baa